-Some of my recent activities include a 2017-2018 Opera Genesis Fellowship at the Hermitage Artist Colony, a 2016 residency in New Dramatists’ Composer-Librettist Studio, the selection of opera-in-development “Legendary” for a March 2015 performance as part of Opera Index’s “New American Opera Previews” at the Manhattan School of Music, a 2014 commission from flautist Kathleen Winters and the Urbana Public Arts Commission, a 2013-2014 fellowship with American Opera Projects’ “Composers & the Voice” program (with librettist Jason Kim), a 2012 Brian Israel Prize from the Society for New Music, and a commission from the 2011 Young New Yorkers’ Chorus Composer Competition.
-Recent and upcoming performances include scenes from “Legendary” on Fort Worth Opera Festival’s 2016 “Frontiers” program, the premiere of “…a clear view…” for tenor and baroque ensemble with New Vintage Baroque, and the premiere of “Dust World” for baritone and string quartet as part of the multi-composer opera “American Gothic.”
-Joseph is an active advocate for contemporary music, and as a performer, administrator, and concert planner he has been involved in many premieres of new works by a variety of living composers, both emerging and established.
-He is also active as a tenor in the New York City area, and frequently work with contemporary composers as both a choral singer and as a concert planner and administrator.
+Some of my recent activities include a 2017-2018 Opera Genesis Fellowship at the Hermitage Artist Colony, a 2016 residency in New Dramatists’ Composer-Librettist Studio, the selection of opera-in-development “Legendary” for a March 2015 performance as part of Opera Index’s “New American Opera Previews” at the Manhattan School of Music, a 2014 commission from flautist Kathleen Winters and the Urbana Public Arts Commission, and a 2013-2014 fellowship with American Opera Projects’ “Composers & the Voice” program (with librettist Jason Kim).
+Recent and upcoming performances include a new work for the Cheah-Chan Duo (2018), a scene from “Legendary” with OperaRox’s Queer Opera Festival (2018), scenes from “Legendary” on Fort Worth Opera Festival’s 2016 “Frontiers” program, the premiere of “…a clear view…” for tenor and baroque ensemble with New Vintage Baroque, and the premiere of “Dust World” for baritone and string quartet as part of the multi-composer opera “American Gothic.”
+With composers Julia Barry and Matt Frey, I help to organize the “Inside The Underground” series for new vocal music at New York’s Cornelia Street Cafe.
+I am also active as a tenor in the New York City area, and frequently work with contemporary composers as both a choral singer and as a concert planner and administrator.